DOWNLOAD THE FREE STUDY GUIDE QUESTIONS TO THE CISSN AND SNS EXAMS.

 2) Essentials of Creatine in Sports and Health by Jeffrey R. Stout, Jose Antonio, and Douglas Kalman (2007).

 DOWNLOAD THE FREE STUDY GUIDE FOR THE CISSN OR SNS EXAMS.

 Is there a way to study online for the CISSN?

 Yes.
-Guru Performance (http://guruperformance.com/?page_id=1127) provides distance learning to help you prepare for the CISSN.
+You can take the ISSN Diploma course which provides distance learning to help you prepare for the CISSN.

 Where and when can I take the CISSN examination?

 1) You can take it at any of the pre-designated test sites. https://www.sportsnutritionsociety.org/certifications.html

 2) You can take in online at ANY time.
 However, if you take it with a group (five individuals or more) setting proctored by a university professor or fitness/gym owner, you will receive a $200 discount off the regular $599 ISSN member price. https://www.sportsnutritionsociety.org/Online-Tests.html